skaushal-rythmos/SpringBoot-RabbitMQ/README.md

 # SpringBoot-RabbitMQ

-  An SpringBoot application that takes the json object and forward it to the repective queues based on "Country" property in the json.
+  An SpringBoot application that takes the json object and forward it to the repective queues based on "Country" property in the json object.

   Commands needed: